 - Take with or without food.
 Take with food if it causes an upset stomach.

 - Take with a full glass of water.

 - Do not take more than what your doctor told you to take.
 Taking more than you are told may raise your chance of very bad side effects.

 - Do not take oxycodone and ibuprofen for longer than you were told by your doctor.

-- If you have been taking this medicine for a long time or at high doses, it may not work as well and you may need higher doses to get the same effect.
+- If you have been taking oxycodone and ibuprofen for a long time or at high doses, it may not work as well and you may need higher doses to get the same effect.
 This is known as tolerance.
 Call your doctor if oxycodone and ibuprofen stops working well.
 Do not take more than ordered.